 Is a monitoring-only AEO platform worth the money?

-A monitoring-only platform like Otterly ($29/mo) or AIclicks ($79/mo) is worth the money if you already have a content team that can act on the data.
+A monitoring-only platform like Otterly ($29/mo) or Peec AI ($95/mo) is worth the money if you already have a content team that can act on the data.
 If you do not have content resources, a monitoring platform shows you the problem without providing a way to fix it.
 The total cost of monitoring plus external content creation typically exceeds the cost of an execution platform like Loudmink that does both.

 Why do some AEO platforms charge $3,000/mo or more?

-Enterprise AEO platforms like Evertune ($3,000+/mo) charge for broader AI search engine coverage (9+ engines), dedicated support, enterprise SLAs, and custom integrations.
+Enterprise AEO platforms like Adobe LLM Optimizer (~$9,600/mo) and the top Profound and Conductor tiers charge for broader AI search engine coverage, dedicated support, enterprise SLAs, and custom integrations.
 They target Fortune 500 companies with six-figure annual marketing budgets.
+Note that some names once quoted at $3,000+ enterprise-only, like Evertune, now have far cheaper self-serve tiers ($800 Pro).
 For most growth-stage companies and mid-market brands, platforms at $99-599/mo cover the 5 major AI search engines that handle the majority of AI search traffic.

 Does more expensive mean better results?

 Not necessarily.
-Profound Growth at $399/mo creates 3 articles per month.
-Loudmink Starter at $99/mo creates 8.
+Profound Growth at $399/mo is built around monitoring and CMS-publishing Agents rather than a set article count, while Loudmink Starter at $99/mo creates 8 human-reviewed articles.
 Price correlates with features (engine coverage, content volume, channels) but not linearly with outcomes.
 The most important factors are whether the platform creates content, whether it includes human review, and whether it verifies results after publication.

 Should I pay for annual billing?

 If you plan to use AEO for more than 3 months, annual billing typically saves 20% or more.
-AthenaHQ drops from $295/mo to $95/mo on annual billing, the largest discount in the market.
+AthenaHQ drops from $295/mo to $245/mo on annual billing, a 17% saving.
 Loudmink saves 20% across all tiers.
 The trade-off is commitment: if you are testing AEO for the first time, start monthly and switch to annual after you see results.
+Before committing to any tier, run a free AI visibility scan to see where your brand stands today.
 Loudmink offers a 28-day money-back guarantee on all plans.